-Contact hours (3 total): 3 lecture Major theories of learning, development, and motivation in an educational setting.
+Contact hours (3 total): 3 lecture Major theories of learning, develo

+Major theories of learning, development, and motivation in an educational setting.
 Exploration of the similarities and differences in student learning, types of instructional strategies, factors that affect student's learning and development.
 Principles of assessment strategies, including design, implementation, and evaluation.